miguelsan/rfcs/0000-template.md

 [future-possibilities]: #future-possibilities

-Think about what the natural extension and evolution of your proposal would be and how it would affect the language and project as a whole in a holistic way.
-Try to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
+Think about what the natural extension and evolution of your proposal would be and how it would affect the project as a whole in a holistic way.
+Try to use this section as a tool to more fully consider all possible interactions with the project in your proposal.
 Also consider how the this all fits into the roadmap for the project and of the relevant sub-team.